Skip to content

 Networking opportunities

-Each year students have the opportunity to showcase their project work to the department of Biosciences and Chemistry, and in the final year at a national chemistry conference gaining invaluable skills in presenting to the scientific community.
+Each year students have the opportunity to showcase their project work to our Department of Biosciences and Chemistry – and in the final year at a national chemistry conference.
+These are great opportunities to gain invaluable skills in presenting to the scientific community.

 Future careers